lognitilab/lognitilab.github.io/_posts/2019-08-10-shinkansen.md

 ---
 layout: post
-title: Shinkansen: Shinkansen - Transforming Japan
+title: Shinkansen - Transforming Japan
 date: 2019-08-10 19:46:00
 description: Shinkansen – The pride of Japan and the symbol of Japanese post-war recovery.
 But how does the High Speed Rail impact local economy?
 A look into Kyushu Shinkansen.
 tags: